fanoframework/fanoframework.github.io/working-with-response/index.md

     );
 end;
 ```
-You can also output JSON from `TJSONData` class or `TObject` with RTTI information with help of `TJsonSerializeable` and ``TJsonRttiSerializeable` class as shown on following code
+You can also output JSON from `TJSONData` class or `TObject` with RTTI information with help of `TJsonSerializeable` and ``TJsonRttiSerializeable` class as shown in following code

 ```
 uses